RISHAV-44/label-scan-app/GITHUB_REPOSITORY_READY.md

 ## ✅ What I've Prepared

-I've created everything you need to push your FoodLabel Scanner app to GitHub:
+I've created everything you need to push your BiteCheck app to GitHub:

 ### 📁 Files Created/Updated